web-servers/jws-operator/README.md

 ## Configuring Readiness or Liveness probes:

-serverReadinessScript and serverLivenessScript allow to use a custom liveness or readiness probe, we support 2 formats:
+serverReadinessScript and serverLivenessScript allow to use a custom liveness or readiness probe, we support the following format:

 ```
-serverLivenessScript: cmd arg1 arg2 ...
-serverLivenessScript: shell shellarg1 shellargv2 ... "cmd line for the shell"
+serverLivenessScript: commands
 ```

-Don't forget '\' if you need to escape something in the cmd line.
-Don't use ' ' in the arg that is the separator we support.

 In case you don't use the HealthCheckValve you have to configure at least a serverReadinessScript.